Syllabus for Feminist Philosophy, Fall 2007

 Take-Home #2 30%

-Comments: The take-home will involve two essay questions, each worth 15 points or 15% of your final grade.
+Comments: Each take-home will each involve two essay questions, with each question worth 15 points or 15% of your final grade.
 The topics will be announced one week in advance.
 There will be some choice of topics.
 Essays will be graded on the basis of content as well as style and the correct use of grammar, punctuation, etc. All essays must be typed, double-spaced.
 The length guide is roughly 2 pages per essay, or four pages total.
+All essays must be submitted to the course website on Blackboard Vista using turnitin.com.

 Comments: The topic will be suggested in advance in class; it will involve some reaction to one or more of the readings for that week.
-These papers may be informal and hand-written; the length guide is 1-2 pages each. no late discussion papers accepted; e-mail is acceptable; one extra credit will be assigned later in the semester
+These papers may be informal and hand-written; the length guide is 1-2 pages each.
+No late discussion papers will be accepted; e-mail is acceptable; some extra credit will be assigned later in the semester to allow for make-ups.

 Feminist Analysis or Critique 2 x 5 points each 10%